Minimizing the Effects of Expansive Soils

-For those of us that live in areas that have expansive clay soils foundation problems are as predictable as the rising sun.
-Expansive clay soils contain minerals such as smectite clays that are capable of absorbing water, hence they exhibit volume change.
+For those of us that live in areas that have expansive clay soils, foundation problems are as predictable as the rising sun.
+Expansive clay soils contain minerals such as smectite clay that are capable of absorbing water, hence they exhibit volume change.
 Expansive soils can cause heave and settlement depending on the time of year and overall moisture content of the soils.

 By following the above steps you will decrease the effects of expansive soils.
 If water is your enemy, the solution is water management.
 By maintaining a constant soil moisture content, your home will remain stable and unaffected by the dramatic effects if expansive soils supporting homes are allowed to become too wet or too dry.